IBM/storage-protect-galaxy/snap-protect/storage-scale/Readme.md

 ```

 In the Storage Protect instance create the client schedule for node `isnap-scheduler`.
 In the following example a schedule for SGC creation (`isnap-create`) starting daily at 5 AM and a schedule for SGC deletion (`isnap-delete`) starting daily at 6 AM are defined.
-The command executed by the schedule is `isnap-wrapper.sh` which wraps the `isnap` scripts (see [Wrapper script](#Wrapper-script)).
+The command executed by the schedule is `isnap-wrapper.sh` which wraps the `isnap-scripts` (see [Wrapper script](#Wrapper-script)).
+The scripts are installed in `/usr/local/bin` in this example:

 ```
 > DEFINE SCHEDULE STANDARD isnap-create action=command objects='/usr/local/bin/isnap-wrapper.sh -i tsminst1 -c' startt=05:00